-Higher education in Greece consists of two sectors: the University Sector, which includes Universities and the Technological Sector, which includes Higher Technological Education Institutions (TEI).
-Currently there are 25 Universities and 14 TEIs, all of which are considered accredited by Greek state.
-All the Higher Tertiary state-accredited universities and TEIs in Greece are public.
+Higher education in Greece consists of only one sector: the University Sector - which includes Universities.
+Currently there are 24 Universities, all of which are considered accredited by Greek state.
+All the Higher Tertiary state-accredited universities in Greece are public.
 The duration of the undergraduate degree programs for most disciplines is 4 years but there are programs in engineering, dentistry, pharmacology, agronomics, forestry, and fine arts, with a duration of 5 years and medicine with a duration of 6 years.
 These credits are accumulative and transferable under the European Credit Transfer and Accumulation System (ECTS).
 Programs in engineering, dentistry, pharmacology, agronomics, forestry, along with some programs in fine arts, have a duration of 5 years (240 ECTS – 300 ECTS).
 Medicine is the only discipline with a duration of studies of 6 years.

 The current Constitution of Greece prohibits private institutions for post-secondary education, known as Colleges, from operating as independent universities in Greece.
 However, it does not prohibit colleges from collaborating with foreign universities to offer undergraduate and postgraduate programmes of study in Greece.